okta/samples-js-react/README.md

 PASSWORD=testpass
 ```

-**NOTE**: The test suite expects you to use `8080` for your port number instead of `3000`.
-Make sure your Okta app has redirect URIs for both if you want to test these samples.
+**NOTE**: The test suite expects you to use `8080` for your port number.
+Make sure your Okta app has the redirect URI if you want to test these samples.

 With these variables set, you should be able to run `npm test` and bask in the glory of passing tests.